 The Combinado Cercanías is a free transfer on suburban trains and trams that Renfe, the Spanish rail operator, offers.
 You get yours when purchasing of domestic AVE or Long Distance tickets (any fare, route or class).
-It’s not available for Media Distancia or night trains.

 Renfe’s commuter rail service trains are called Cercanías.

 It doesn’t matter whether your final destination is within the city that the AVE arrives at or is another town on the city’s commuter network.
 You can use them to get to the station which the AVE departs from and from the station which the AVE arrives at to your final destination.

 Example #1: You land at Madrid airport and you have an AVE train ticket to travel from Madrid to Barcelona on that same day.
 With the Combinado Cercanías you can get a free commuter train ticket to catch a train that will take you from Madrid airport to Atocha train station, where you will catch your high-speed train to Barcelona.

 Example #2: You are traveling on an AVE from Madrid to Barcelona.
 With the Combinado Cercanías you can get a free commuter train ticket to catch a train that will take you from Barcelona train station to the airport.

 When you receive (or print out) your AVE train ticket look for the words “Combinado Cercanías” followed by a sequence of numbers and letters.
 This 5 digit sequence of numbers and letters is the code that you use to claim your free commuter train ticket.

 Imagine that the code on your AVE train ticket is A4EXP.